arikno/Deutsche-Boerse-dbg-pds/API_README.md

 | 200 | Successful query | [ [Xetra](#xetra) ] |
 | 400 | Bad request - If a bad parameter is passed in, API will return a 400 Bad Request error, with the following message: "Illegal parameter passed in" |
 | 500 | Internal server error |

+**Examples**

+* Grab all of the current trading day's data: (NOTE: Exchange has to be open for data to be returned)  NOTE: Only 100 records are returned per call, use the offset parameter to get the next page of data.</br>`curl -H "X-DBP-APIKEY: <INSERT YOUR API KEY HERE>" https://api.developer.deutsche-boerse.com/prod/xetra-public-data-set/1.0.0/xetra`

+* Offet: Select which page of data to grab.
+Data is sent in 100 record pages.</br>`curl -H "X-DBP-APIKEY: <INSERT YOUR API KEY HERE>" https://api.developer.deutsche-boerse.com/prod/xetra-public-data-set/1.0.0/xetra?offset=1`

+* Grab all trading data for specific date:</br>`curl -H "X-DBP-APIKEY: <INSERT YOUR API KEY HERE>" https://api.developer.deutsche-boerse.com/prod/xetra-public-data-set/1.0.0/xetra?date=2018-06-28`

+* Grab all data for a particular ISIN:</br>`curl -H "X-DBP-APIKEY: <INSERT YOUR API KEY HERE>" https://api.developer.deutsche-boerse.com/prod/xetra-public-data-set/1.0.0/xetra?isin=FR0010527275`

 ### Models
 ---